toddmotto/angularjs-styleguide/README.md

 };
 ```

 A root module is then created, with `AppComponent` imported and registered with `.component('app', AppComponent)`.
 Further imports for submodules (component and common modules) are made to include all components relevant for the application.
-Please notice styles are also being imported here, we'll come onto this in later chapters in this guide.
+You'll notice styles are also being imported here, we'll come onto this in later chapters in this guide.

 ```js
 // app.module.js